tomatoesong/TemperatureLogger/README.md

 * To retrieve data the user understands that they need to create memory space in bytes equal or larger than the size returned by the getDataLength() in DataLogger.
 * The returned status must be at the users discretion.
 ### Limitations
+* The check sum performed to verify data integrity is not as robust as implementing a CRC

 ---